pcmarts/Collab-Room-Telegram-App/replit.md

 ## Changelog

 - July 12, 2025.
+Changed collaboration requests tabs from "All | This Week" to "All | Hidden"
+  - Updated frontend tabs to show "All" and "Hidden" options
+  - Backend now filters requests based on match status (hidden vs non-hidden)
+  - All tab shows pending requests that haven't been hidden
+  - Hidden tab shows previously hidden collaboration requests
+  - Filter state managed in parent component for proper API integration
+- July 12, 2025.
 UX improvements for collaboration requests interface
   - Removed collaboration details section from details modal to focus on company information
   - Removed topic pills from request cards for cleaner design